 Edinburgh boasts regular connections to many other parts of the UK through the bus and rail network.
 Travel the green way to Edinburgh and arrive in one of the city's main transport hubs right in the centre of town.

 [Image by Network Rail]

 Edinburgh is home to two of the UK's busiest railway stations: Edinburgh Haymarket and Edinburgh Waverley.
-Depending where you are coming from, your route may stop at both.
-Haymarket is located at Edinburgh's West End and is the best option for hotels such as the Leonardo Royal Hotel, Staycity Aparthotels and the Edinburgh Grosvenor, as well the EICC.
-Edinburgh Waverley is the most central railway station, located right beside the Balmoral Hotel and Princes Street.
+Depending where you are coming from, your route may stop at one or both.
+Haymarket is located at Edinburgh's West End and is the best option for hotels such as The Leonardo Royal Hotel, Staycity Aparthotels and The Edinburgh Grosvenor, as well The EICC, the city's principal convention and conference centre.

 Scotrail offers local services to Edinburgh for the rest of Scotland, from locations such as Glasgow, Inverness, The Borders and Fife.
 You can also get to Edinburgh from various locations across Scotland and the North of England via the Transpennine Express, serving cities such as Leeds, Liverpool, Manchester and Hull.